 We began testing alternative deterrents through field trials in our study area so that we could monitor crane habitat use.
 In those field trials, only one compound showed real promise – 9,10 anthraquinone (AQ).
 Preliminary trials showed AQ worked as effectively to prevent crane crop damage as Lindane.
 AQ is a compound naturally produced by plants to protect their fruit from being eaten before ripening.
 It has low toxicity and environmental impact.

 The use of anthraquinone (AQ) to prevent crop damage by cranes is a win-win situation for both cranes and farmers.
 The use of AQ allows cranes to access critical food items in cultivated fields, such as waste grain and harmful insects, which are beneficial to the farmer.
 Additionally, farmers will not experience economic losses due to crop damage or have to handle toxic seed treatments.
-Successful solutions such as this example are critical for advancing wildlife conservation on private lands, which composes over 2/3 of North America’s land.
+Successful solutions such as this example are critical for advancing wildlife conservation on private lands, which compose over two-thirds of North America’s land.

 For more information on the availability of Avipel® Shield, please contact Arkion at 1-800-468-6324.